L-R: Elizabeth Tran, Michael Nguyen, Mary Tran and Julie Tran

 "When I was accepted to St. Scholastica and received a great scholarship, I wasn't sure if my siblings and cousins would follow suit," Mary said.
 "But I really enjoyed my first year there and I talked about my classes, friends I made, club involvement, and overall experience when I came home from school."

-St. Scholastica Office of Diversity and Inclusion Director Chris Davila said that Mary was vital in showing her family the depth of what a college experience could look like.
+St. Scholastica Office of Equity, Diversity and Inclusion Director Chris Davila said that Mary was vital in showing her family the depth of what a college experience could look like.

 "Whether she knew it or not, she was influencing her parents, her siblings and extended family," Davila said.
 "As Mary navigated the ups and downs of college, she was role modeling to her siblings and cousins the necessary skills and awareness that are critical for first-generation college student success."